 Use the results of 3.1 to identify the overarching needs of the LEA.
 Determine the priority order of the identified needs based on data, team member and stakeholder knowledge, and answers to questions in the table below.
 Be sure to address the major program challenges identified in 3.1.
 Watch the Identifying Need webinar for additional information and guidance.

-Overarching Need Increase the percentage of 3-5 grade students scoring proficient or higher in reading and

-math on the GMAS.
+Overarching Need Lack of quality Tier 1 Instruction

 How severe is the need?
 High

-Is the need trending better or Better
+Is the need trending better or Worse

 worse over time?

 Can Root Causes be Identified?
 Yes

 Priority Order 1